lunasoftg/lotto-i.github.io/whitepaper-en.md

 ---

-### 14-2.
-Standards for Determining an Identical Case
+### 15-2.
+Standards for Reviewing Identical Cases

-In this whitepaper, an “identical case” does not simply mean a case where lottery numbers are predicted, draw results are disclosed, or program code is uploaded to GitHub.
+In this whitepaper, an “identical case” does not simply mean a case that predicts lottery numbers, discloses draw results, or uploads program code to GitHub.

-Also, the comparison target of this whitepaper is not all number recommendation businesses.
+The comparison target of this whitepaper is not all number-recommendation businesses.

-The comparison target is the **field of number-selection-based lotto and lottery number recommendation/generation services**.
+The comparison target is **the field of number-selection lottery number recommendation and generation services**.

 To be considered identical to LOTTOi, the following conditions must be met together.

-1. It must be a service or project that provides recommended or generated numbers for a number-selection-based lotto or lottery.
+1. It must be a service or project that provides recommended or generated numbers for number-selection lotteries.
 2. The recommended or generated numbers must be finalized before the draw.
-3. The numbers must not be stored only inside an internal system, but must remain in an external public record.
+3. The numbers must not be kept only inside an internal system, but must remain in an external public record.
-4. After the draw, anyone must be able to directly check the records.
+4. Anyone must be able to directly check the record after the draw.
-5. The record time or whether any post-draw change occurred must be verifiable through external records.
+5. The post-draw change status or recording time must be checkable through external records.
-6. The actual number records and the external reference point that points to those records must be mutually cross-checkable.
+6. The actual number record and the external reference point indicating that record must be comparable.
+7. An external public document that users can easily check and a separate external reference-point record must be used together.
-7. Different external systems, such as a Google document and GitHub commit history, must be used to verify pre-draw existence and post-draw changes.
+8. Different external systems, such as Google documents and GitHub commit history, must be used to check prior existence and post-draw change status.

 LOTTOi’s reference structure is as follows.